vibe-project/vibe-project.github.io/javascript-client/index.md

 {% capture panel %}
 ## Introduction

-The **React** JavaScript Client not only provides **React** connectivity on every browser-based and Node-based applications but also focuses on making the best use of realtime connectivity in place of AJAX.
-In other words, it is not just for writing chat application, but for writing enterprise web application in economical way so that teams can create high performance web application easily.
+The **React** JavaScript Client is a concise and lightweight client-side JavaScript library.
+It not only provides **React** connectivity on every browser-based and Node-based applications but also focuses on making the best use of realtime connectivity in place of Ajax to help write low-latency and event-driven web applications, not just for chat application.

 ---